-This enables the full r.p.m. range, from idle to full power, to be controlled by the throttle stick, and then allows the engine to be stopped, from the transmitter, by closing the throttle completely with the trim lever.

-Set up the throttle linkage as follows:

-With the transmitter throttle trim lever fully retarded, adjust the throttle servo linkage so that the throttle rotor is (a) fully open when the transmitter throttle stick is fully advanced and (b) fully closed (i.e. engine stopped) when the stick is fully retarded.
-The idle speed is then set by advancing the throttle trim lever to the point where the engine runs, steadily and reliably, at the desired idle speed.
+■ ADJUSTMENT PROCEDURE

-- As a safety measure, first check the transmitter controls, including the throttle stick and trim lever positions, and hold the main rotor securely before starting the engine. - Warm the engine by allowing it to idle for about 30 seconds.
+As a safety measure, first check the transmitter controls, including the throttle stick and trim lever positions, and hold the main rotor securely before starting the engine.

+Warm the engine by allowing it to idle for about 30 seconds.
 If the engine stops, advance the throttle trim lever slightly to increase the idle rpm.

-Then open the throttle sufficiently to 'float' the model above the ground. - If, at this time, the engine is slow to pick up and produces an excess of exhaust smoke, the mixture is too rich.
-Correct this condition by turning the Mixture Control Screw clockwise.
-If the mixture is extremely rich, engine rpm will become unstable : opening the throttle will produce a great deal of smoke and rpm may drop suddenly or the engine may stop.
+Then open the throttle sufficiently to 'float' the model above the ground.
+If, at this time, the engine is slow to pick up and produces an excess of exhaust smoke, the mixture is too rich.

+Correct this condition by turning the Mixture Control Screw clockwise 5 degrees.
+If the mixture is extremely rich, engine rpm will become unstable: opening the throttle will produce a great deal of smoke and rpm may drop suddenly or the engine may stop.

 This condition may also be initiated by an excessively prolonged warming-up period.

-- If, on the other hand, the mixture is too lean, this will be indicated by a marked lack of exhaust smoke and a tendency for the engine to cut out when the throttle is opened.
-In this case, turn the Mixture Control Screw counter-clockwise to enrich the mixture. - Turn the Mixture Control Screw 5 degrees at a time.
+If, on the other hand, the mixture is too lean, this will be indicated by a marked lack of exhaust smoke and a tendency for the engine to cut out when the throttle is opened.
+In this case, turn the Mixture Control Screw counter-clockwise 5 degrees to enrich the mixture.

-Having provisionally set the idle mixture, the next step is to adjust the mixture for hovering flight.
+2. Having provisionally set the idle mixture, the next step is to adjust the mixture for hovering flight.

-- Hover the model and actuate the throttle to observe response over the medium speed range.
-If the engine smokes excessively and throttle response is poor, the mixture is too rich; in which case, land the model and turn the Needle Valve clockwise.
-Do not close the Needle Valve too much, keeping it a little on the rich side at this stage. - If, on the other hand, hovering is not stable and response to the throttle is over-sensitive, or if the engine tends to overheat, this indicates that the mixture is too lean and should be corrected by turning the Needle Valve counter-clockwise.
+Hover the model and actuate the throttle to observe response over the medium speed range.
+If the engine smokes excessively and throttle response is poor, the mixture is too rich; in which case, land the model and turn the High-Speed Needle Valve clockwise.
+Do not close the High-Speed Needle Valve more than the recommended initial adjustment (3 to 4 clicks) at a time, keeping it a little on the rich side at this stage.
+DO NOT touch the Medium Speed Needle Valve.

+If, on the other hand, hovering is not stable and response to the throttle is over-sensitive, or if the engine tends to overheat, this indicates that the mixture is too lean and should be corrected by turning the High-Speed Needle